Some posts contain compensated links. Please read this disclaimer for more info.

 - Seafront Rooms Koluna: An elegant bed and breakfast situated in Komiza.
 Overlooking the port of Komiza, the rooms offer balconies with a view of the sea

 - Guesthouse Bellevue: A great mid-range guesthouse in Vis Town that includes a small outdoor pool.
-Its location next to the harbor and restaurants make it a great choice for someone who wants the convenience of proximity
+Its location next to the harbor and restaurants make it an excellent choice for someone who wants the convenience of proximity

 - Another great option is to stay in an apartment or house through Airbnb (this link gives you credit for your first booking).
 We opted to stay in an apartment and were so happy with that choice